junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas is right in front of that huge tear of the dimension now.
 Bright light start leaking out from him, seeping into the opening, weaving onto it like needles and threads fixing a patch on a piece of cloth, closing it bit by bit.

 "Please..."
 Dean begs, so quiet even himself can barely hear it.
-Cas's figure starts fade, lights dimming, the hole shrinking.
+Cas's figure starts fading, lights dimming, the hole shrinking.
 But right before it gets completely sewed up by the bright light of grace, a slicker thread of light flies away from the rest, flying towards Dean.

 Dean watches it, not realizing his eyes are so teary that the light of the grace is all fuzzed and smudged like a piece of soaked art.
 The thin thread of light fly onto his forehead, touches his skin and immediately sinks into it.

-The warmth soaks him from top to bottom, chasing the last hint of coldness from the snow storm out of his body.
+The warmth soaks him from top to bottom, like the best hot water shower he could use at this moment, chasing the last hint of coldness from the snow storm out of his body.
 The exact same feeling whenever Cas touches him and heals him.

 Dean looks up again.
 At the place where the tear of the space was, it is now a clean smooth stand of sky, and air.
 There is no nasty thing from other dimension, there is no bright light of needles and threads.

 There is no Cas, again.
 Except for the lingering warmth that still flows in his body.

-The snow storm has stopped, he realizes, when the tear is mended.
+The killing snow storm has stopped, he realizes belatedly, when the tear is mended, when Cas is gone.

-He stares at the sky that is slowly showing.
+He stares at the sky that is clearing.
 Blue as crystal.

 On the ground, in the snow, lies a piece of fabric.
 Beige color, trench coat texture, blood stained.